-- Safeguarding course for Designated Safeguarding Leads (an online course provided by Barnet Council) for the Unitas Designated Safeguarding Leads and Senior Safeguarding Practitioners; - 2.
-Roles and Responsibilities of the Designated Person and other training, as appropriate, for the Unitas Trustee with responsibility for Safeguarding.
+- 1. An advanced safeguarding course aimed at Designated Safeguarding Leads by a reputable provider for the Unitas DSLs and Senior Safeguarding Practitioners; - 2.
+An appropriate training course, and full induction, for the Trustee for Safeguarding.

 Unitas' Health and Safety Policy also requires training relevant to safeguarding as well, especially with regards to First Aid.
 In particular, no session at Unitas it to begin if there is not a First Aid-trained person on site, and if during the session there at any time ends up being nobody with First Aid training, the session will swiftly and calmly be brought to a close.
 Please refer to that policy for more details.